-Artemis 3
+2025: Artemis 3

-Planned for 2025, we will see the next man and first woman step onto the Moon.
-Providing the previous missions have been successful, the astronauts will fly to the Moon and remain there for approximately one week, conducting experiments.
+This is the big one.
+We will see the next man and first woman step onto the Moon.
+Providing the previous missions have been successful, the astronauts will shoot towards the Moon, using the Lunar Lander to lower two people to the Moon's South Polar region.
+They will remain on the Moon for approximately one week, conducting experiments and practicing their Moon walking.